MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 https://www.bible.com/bible/59/REV.3.12

 Why a pillar?
-- You'll be eternally secure in Gods presence as He is always in the tample
 -
+- You'll be eternally secure in Gods presence as He is always in the temple.
+- You are highly honoured by Him,
 >'He who has an ear, let him hear what the Spirit says to the churches.’ ' ==Revelation 3:13== https://www.bible.com/bible/59/REV.3.13